 At Strathaven Academy, many of our young people have access to ICT resources however, we are aware that this is not the case for all pupils.

-Homework tasks are issued via the Google Classroom and Show My Homework.
-Class teachers also go over the instructions in class and paper copies can be issued as and when required.
+Homework tasks are issued via the Google Classroom and Satchel One.
+Class teachers go over the instructions in class and paper copies will also be available.